delomast/stacks_to_sex_marker/README.md

 Instructions for use

 Note: These scripts have been tested on Linux.
-If you use them on other operating systems, please raise an issue that says they work (this
-README will then be edited) or raise an issue that describes the problem you ran into.

 ##############
 Vcf_sex_markers.py